15 Unforgettable Day Trips from Barcelona Spain

 Garraf is a small seaside town less than an hour from Barcelona and just before Sitges on the train line.

-It’s a great spot for a relaxed beach day if you’re looking for something quieter than the city’s main beaches.
+It’s a great spot for a relaxed beach day if you’re looking for something more remote than the city’s main beaches.

 The beach is on the smaller side, but it feels more peaceful and has a scenic backdrop of green hills and mountains.